Tag Archive | how to protect vegetables in cold weather

 It’s best to lay the strings on the ground, around—but not touching—the stem.
 The warmth will rise.
 For potted plants, wind some of the lights around the pots.
 Tall plants might require lights up into their branches.

-If you’re not really trying to push the envelope, the plastic bag or old sheets probably will do the trick.
+If you’re not really trying to push the envelope, a large trash bag or old sheets probably will do the trick.
 It’s when that sudden blast of uncommonly cold weather comes around that prompts us to take extra measures.

 (***Update***: In the photograph above, mini lights kept the young potted tomatoes [in 20″ pots] and a few other plants 15° warmer on an unusually cold spring night.
 I placed the miniature lights on the soil surface and wound them around the pots to keep the roots a bit warmer.
 Plastic was closed and secured with clips.
 April, 2019)